 Mrs Coady seems to have been taking the dogs for quite a long walky.
 Her house, where Pile makes a disastrous attempt on her life, is 69 Onslow Gardens, South Kensington.
 The pet cemetery, where the little doggie get buried, is a real one: Silvermere Haven at Cobham in Surrey.

 The legal scenes were filmed around London’s famous courthouse, the Old Bailey, EC4; and the olde worlde legal offices of Lincoln’s Inn (previously used as a backdrop for the Boulting brothers’ comedy Brothers In Law).
 The office of barrister Archie Leach (John Cleese), where Wanda breaks all the rules by calling on him, is 2 New Square, in the southeast corner.
-You can see New Square as 19th century London in Tony Richardson’s rumbustious1963 film of Tom Jones.
+Alongside the elaborate arch in the background you can see the taxidermist shop from Mr Holmes, with Ian McKellen as the great detective.
+New Square also provided the streets of 19th century London in Tony Richardson’s rumbustious 1963 film of Tom Jones.

-The interior of the ‘Old Bailey’, however, is actually Oxford Town Hall, St Aldgate’s at Carfax, in the centre of town.
+The interior of the ‘Old Bailey’ court, however, is actually Oxford Town Hall, St Aldgate’s at Carfax, in the centre of town.
 The prison, too, is in Oxford.

 The rusticated entrance to HM Prison Oxford, where Otto (Kevin Kline) and Wanda first catch sight of barrister Leach, is on New Road, alongside Castle Mound.
 The side street, where Wanda makes her move on Leach, you can find a couple of blocks west behind Morrell’s Brewery.
 It’s Osney Lane between Woodbine Place and The Hamel.